abhishekarya1/Hash-Define-myNotes/content/java/coll.md

 }

 /*
-Line 3 references a List with lower-bound wildcard Line 4 does not compile because Exception is not of type IOException Line 5 is fine.
-IOException can be added
+Line 3 references a List with lower-bound wildcard.
+It can accept any supertype of IOException or IOException itself.
+Line 4 does not compile because Exception is not of type IOException (we can't add a supertype object to list).
+Line 5 is fine.
+IOException can be added.
 Line 6 is also fine.
-FileNotFoundException is a subclass of IOException and thus it is 'IOException' Line 7 is fine!
-SSLException is a subclass of IOException and not related to FileNotFoundException, still they can be put into the same list because of <? super IOException>
+FileNotFoundException is a subclass of IOException and thus it is 'IOException' (we can add it).
+Line 7 is fine!
+SSLException is a subclass of IOException and not related to FileNotFoundException, still they can be put into the same list because of <? super IOException> (we can add it).
 */
 ```